 Driverless?
 Autonomous Trucks and the Future of the American Trucker

-Will autonomous trucks mean the end of the road for truck drivers?
-The $740-billion-a-year U.S. trucking industry is widely expected to be an early adopter of self-driving technology, with numerous tech companies and major truck makers racing to build autonomous trucks.
-This trend has led to dozens of reports and news articles suggesting that automation could effectively eliminate the truck-driving profession.
+My current book project (expected Spring 2021) examines the potential impacts of self-driving trucks and how policy will shape them.
+The trucking industry is expected to be an early adopter of self-driving technology, with tech companies and major truck makers racing to build autonomous trucks.
+Dozens of reports and news articles suggest automation could eliminate truckers.

 By forecasting and assessing multiple scenarios for how self-driving trucks could actually be adopted, my new research projects that the real story will be more nuanced but no less concerning.
 Autonomous trucks could replace as many as 294,000 long-distance drivers, including some of the best jobs in the industry.
 Many other freight-moving jobs will be created in their place, perhaps even more than will be lost, but these new jobs will be local driving and last-mile delivery jobs that— absent proactive public policy—will likely be misclassified independent contractors and have lower wages and poor working conditions.